khanonjs/khanon.js-website/public/docs-getstarted/installing-khanon-js.md

 } from '@khanonjs/engine'
 ```

-To optimize bundle it is recommended to import elements through the full path.
+To optimize the bundle it is needed to import elements through the full path.
 In this way the builder will be able to perform tree-shaking.
 This must be done to Babylon.js and Khanon.js imports.

 Optimizing the bundle results in a smaller bundle and faster loading.